-Decades of Art Collecting
+Abraham’s Art Collecting

-By the early 1950s, the collection consisted of approximately 60 works by various European and Russian artists.
-At this early stage it was composed mainly of graphic art, lithographs and watercolors: Proun (1924) by Eliezer (El) M. Lissitzky and Abstract Composition (1916) by Nadezhda Udaltsova, with minor oil paintings by a handful of Russian artists, such as Lyubov Popova’s Collage Portrait (1915) and Vera E. Pestel’s Collage with Blue Pot (1916), which were quite unknown to the broad public at the time.
+A large part of the collection consists of paintings by European artists, with a particular emphasis on Russian Modernism.
+It developed over time modestly but purposefully.
+By the early 1950s, M.T Abraham had acquired nearly 60 works, composed mainly of graphic art, lithographs and watercolors.
+Significant works at this stage include Proun (1924) by El Lissitzky and Abstract Composition (1916) by Nadezhda Udaltsova, as well as Lyubov Popova’s Collage Portrait (1915) and Vera E. Pestel’s Collage with Blue Pot (1916), artists who were nearly unknown to the general public at the time.